azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 with the entries in the ServerConfigMetadata.json file)
 - Make sure that no special/BOM characters get introduced into the policy file text.
 (The policy upload code does scrub for a few known cases, but we may have missed the odd one.)
-- Don't forget to make entries in ServerConfigMetadata.json for all files you have changed.
 - Note that the policy upload command always generates a fresh installer.ps1 file for upload.
 If you want to make changes to that, you may have to keep a separate copy and upload it.
 (We will revisit this in future sprints.)

-### How to upgrade org version to latest AzSK version
+### How to upgrade org AzSK version to the latest AzSK version

-Usually AzSK modules are released every month around 15th with latest features and control updates.
+Usually AzSK modules are released on 15th of every month with latest features and control updates.
 It is recommended to go through release notes for the version and follow below steps to upgrade org AzSK version to latest available version.

 1. Go through latest version [release notes](https://azsk.azurewebsites.net/ReleaseNotes/LatestReleaseNotes.html) and breaking changes [updates for org policy](https://github.com/azsk/DevOpsKit-docs/blob/master/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md)